notional-labs/starport/docs/contributing/templates/tutorial-template.md

-# How to [build/create/do something] in Starport
+# How to [build/create/do something] in Tinyport

 <!--
-Use this tutorial template as a quick starting point when writing Starport how-to tutorials.
+Use this tutorial template as a quick starting point when writing Tinyport how-to tutorials.

 After you review the template, delete the comments and begin writing your outline or article.
 Examples of Markdown formatting syntax are provided at the bottom of this template.